CFDiogo/SU2---CFD/README.md

 3 - w/ the mesh file, also put the cfg file on your su2 directory.

 4 - Run on terminal: SU2_CFD.exe JET_CONFIG.cfg

+5 - https://su2code.github.io/ to download the su2 software.